dbouris/seip_practical_assignments/sourcecodeanalyzer/README.md

 View the initial Design of the Lirbary [here]() <br>
 View the new Design of the SourceCodeAnalyzer Library after the major refactoring undertaken [here]().

+### Design Patterns
+The Design Patterns mostly used to refactor the SourceCodeAnalyzer module was:
+- Strategy
+- Factory
+- Facade
+- Null Object

+To be more precise, the SourceFileReader, SourceCodeAnalyzer and the MetricsExport functionalities were refactored using a combination of the Factory, Strategy and Null Object Design Patterns.
+The functionalities of the Library are provided to the Client based on the Facade Design Pattern.

+### SourceFileReader
+The rafactoring occured using the Factory, Strategy and NUll Object Desing Patterns.
+To implement those new Design Patters there were some changes needed to be implemented.
+In particular, following the Strategy pattern a SourceFileReader interface was created and the SourceFileReaderWeb, SourceFileReaderLocal, SourceFileReaderNull which implement this interface.
+Following the Factory Design Pattern, a SourceFileReaderFactory class was created in order to 'serve' the correct SourceFileReader object (Web - Local) based on the FileLocation parameter.

+### SourceCodeAnalyzer
+The rafactoring occured using the Factory, Strategy and NUll Object Desing Patterns.
+To implement those new Design Patters there were some changes needed to be implemented.
+In particular, following the Strategy pattern a SourceCodeAnalyzer interface was created and the SourceCodeAnalyzerRegex, SourceCodeAnalyzerString, SourceCodeAnalyzerNull which implement this interface.
+Following the Factory Design Pattern, a SourceCodeAnalyzerFactory class was created in order to 'serve' the correct SourceCodeAnalyzer object (Regex - Strcomp) based on the AnalyzerType parameter.

+### MetricsExporter
+The rafactoring occured using the Factory, Strategy and NUll Object Desing Patterns.
+To implement those new Design Patters there were some changes needed to be implemented.
+In particular, following the Strategy pattern a MetricsExporter interface was created and the CsvExporter, JsonExporter, NullExporter which implement this interface.
+Following the Factory Design Pattern, a MetricsExporterFactory class was created in order to 'serve' the correct MetricsExporter object (Csv - Json) based on the OutputFileType parameter.

+### CodeAnalyzer
+The refactoring occured using the Facade Design Pattern as there was a need to use the Library as an independent library, and thus, hide any implementation details from the DemoClient.
+Inside the CodeAnalyzer class, there is a method created in order to handle all the functionalities and the method calls of the Library.

+### Benefits

+- The factory classes help in order to decouple the Client from the SourceCodeAnalyzer, SourceFileReaders and MetricsExporters implementations.
+- The Strategy Desing Pattern helps toward the extensibility of the SourceCodeAnalyzers, SourceFileReaders and the MetricsExporters.
+- Each class now has a single responsiblity and follows the single responsiblity principle.
+- Null Exporters - Analyzers - Readers are handled.
+- A simple interface is now provided to use the Library.
+- De-couples the subsystem for clients and other subsystems, thereby promoting subsystem independence and portability

+### Trade-offs
+- Big number of Classes required
+- Big number of Abstractions required
+- Higher complexity

 ## Author